KevinTapol/ReactSPA/README.md

 - default props set in the destructured arguments of the component example at 48:15

 <a target="_blank" href="https://www.youtube.com/watch?v=wIyHSOugGGw&ab_channel=CodeBootcamp">Click here for Code Bootcamps Youtube video on **Every React concept short description**</a>

+is you could be learning what react-toastify done had is?
+Deep thoughts by my previous Sous Chef Robin

+consider adding the Extension Console Ninja seen at 58:19

+*The reason we use Link tags instead of anchor tags is because anchor tags will do a full page refresh while Link tags do not.
+The anchor tag onClick refresh can be seen in the title with the favicon.*

+*The difference between Link and NavLink is that with NavLink you can add a class to the active link.*

+*At time stamp 1:43:31 Brad is switching from the front end jobs.json array for front end data to an api called npmjs.com/package/json-server*